-This blew my mind… turns out oral and dental health is critical to our wellbeing.
+This blew my mind… turns out oral and dental health is more critical to our wellbeing than we might have thought.
 All of us, especially those vulnerable to bacterial infections like pneumonia, must brush our teeth first thing in the morning, before breakfast.
 Spitting, not rinsing.
 Not what you were taught when you were little?
 Me neither.
 Read on to find out why…

 Dental hygiene tips for carers of elders

 Some drugs can affect saliva flow and cause a dry mouth, so always have water nearby.